 Some Tax Credits are being phased out.
-Every year the REVENUE makes a provision for tax due back to PAYE workers.
+Every year the Revenue Commissioners makes a provision for tax due back to PAYE workers.
 In 2014 Irish Tax Rebates estimates this tax back provision to be in the region of €560 million.

 The Revenue has aggressively been reducing and eliminating certain tax credits previously available to PAYE workers, however, there is still time to avail of them before they are completely phased out.

 - Union Fees – Tax credit for Union subs were scrapped in 2010, so 2014 is the last year you can claim credit for your Union Fees paid in 2010.